With Guide, Skyscanner saw an 18 percentage point increase in CSAT and a 76% drop in first response time (FRT)

 Taken together, Skyscanner’s customer satisfaction steadily climbs.
 “A lot of our good ratings call out our speed of response,” Thorne said, “so I believe we’re moving in the right direction.”

-“The customer self-service function of Zendesk Help Center has contributed to a significant increase in customer satisfaction.”
+“The customer self-service function of Zendesk Guide has contributed to a significant increase in customer satisfaction.”